programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 * weights.bin-This contains information about the weights for each of the neurons
 * metadata.json-Holds information about which Tensorflow version is being used for the network along with the class labels

-## Importing Our Model with ml5js
+# Importing Our Model with ml5js

 Teachable Machine is a great resource for familiarizing yourself with the basics of how neural networks, and machine learning more broadly, work.
 However, it is limited in what it can do.
 For instance, maybe we would like to create some sort of graph that displays information about the classification.
 Or maybe we are interested in allowing others to use our model for classification.
 For this, we need to import our model to something that allows more flexibility.
 In this tutorial, we will be using ml5js and p5js.

 [Ml5js](https://ml5js.org/) is a Javascript library built on top of Tensorflow.js.
-It takes much its inspiration from [Processing](https://processing.org/) and [p5.js](https://p5js.org/) created by [The Processing Foundation](https://processingfoundation.org/).
+It takes much of its inspiration from [Processing](https://processing.org/) and [p5.js](https://p5js.org/) created by [The Processing Foundation](https://processingfoundation.org/).
 The goal of the Processing Foundation is "to promote software literacy within the visual arts, and visual literacy within technology-related fields — and to make these fields accessible to diverse communities."
 This ethos of creating a more equitable community in software development is one of the core organizing principles for ml5js.
 As mentioned earlier, machine learning libraries often require a significant background in programming and/or statistics.
 In most neural network libraries, you must specify properties for each layer of the neural network such as its inputs, outputs, and activation function.
 Ml5js takes care of much of this to make it easier for beginners to get started.

 To begin, lets go ahead and create a blank folder to hold our files.
 Inside the folder, we will create an "index.html" page that will call the rest of our Javascript libraries.
 This allows us to look at the output of the model without having to look directly at the JavaScript output in the developer console—although we will do that as well.
 We will base our code on the [official ml5js boiler plate template](https://learn.ml5js.org/#/).
 This template links to the latest ml5js and p5js library.
 While ml5js does not require p5js, most examples will allow us to quickly code an interface to interact with our model.
 So, we will import that as well.

-We will have most of the code for our neural network in a separate Javascript file named "script.js".
+We will have most of the code for our neural network in a separate Javascript file named "sketch.js".
 So our boiler plate template will also link to that script.

 ``` html
 <!DOCTYPE html>